Mon – Sun: 24/7 Plumbing

 2. Deposits

-Another reason there could be a build-up in the faucet is because of debris deposits.
+Another reason there could be a build-up in the faucet is debris deposits.
 Since the water has too much calcium or mineral deposits, it can cause the pipes to break down, which chips away with water pressure.
 In a way, this ties in with hard water because of the water’s hardness.

 The Removal Process